Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 For an introduction on how to program against the Azure Digital Twins service, visit the [coding tutorial page](https://docs.microsoft.com/en-us/azure/digital-twins/tutorial-code) for an easy step-by-step guide.
 Visit [this tutorial](https://docs.microsoft.com/azure/digital-twins/tutorial-command-line-app) to learn how to interact with an Azure Digital Twin instance using a command-line client application.
 Finally, for a quick guide on how to build an end-to-end Azure Digital Twins solution that is driven by live data from your environment, make sure you check out [this helpful guide](https://docs.microsoft.com/azure/digital-twins/tutorial-end-to-end).

-The guides mentioned above can help you get started with key elements of Azure Digital Twins, such as creating Azure Digital Twins instances, models, twin graphs, etc. Use this Samples guide below to familiarize yourself with the various APIs that help you program against Azure Digital Twins.
+The guides mentioned above can help you get started with key elements of Azure Digital Twins, such as creating Azure Digital Twins instances, models, twin graphs, etc. Use this samples guide below to familiarize yourself with the various APIs that help you program against Azure Digital Twins.

 # Digital Twins Samples